adgbu/adgbu.github.io/index.md

 ---
+title: Hello GitHub Pages!
 ---

-# Hello GitHub Pages!

-Removed all lines in front matter.

-    title: Front matter title on index
+Why must I have the title in front matter?!

 This is index.md.
 This is my first GitHub Pages page.
 This is actually a README markdown file.
 Markdown makes it really *simple* and __clean__ to write documents without any special software or lengthy syntax.
 Just get it done!